The travel industry has been heavily impacted by the coronavirus (COVID-19) pandemic.

 |Preferred Hotels & Resorts||Yes||No||Yes**||No||Yes|

-*full vaccinated guests are not required to wear a face mask
+*Fully vaccinated guests are not required to wear a face mask at U.S. locations.

 Individual Hotel Responses (COVID-19 Changes)